-The managing agent recognises the great strain that these events have had on our staff and the huge effort that has gone into ensuring the business continues to operate effectively in these unprecedented times.
+The managing agent recognises the strain that these events have had on our staff again in 2021 and the huge effort that has gone into ensuring the business continues to operate effectively in these unprecedented times.
 For this we are extremely grateful.